Avis-Drone-Labs/FGCS/README.md

 From within the `radio` folder run `pyinstaller --paths .\venv\Lib\site-packages\ --add-data=".\venv\Lib\site-packages\pymavlink\message_definitions\:message_definitions" --add-data=".\venv\Lib\site-packages\pymavlink\:pymavlink" --hidden-import pymavlink --hidden-import engineio.async_drivers.threading .\app.py -n fgcs_backend`.
 This will create an exe and folder within the `dist/fgcs_backend/` folder.

+On Mac:
+From within the `radio` folder run
+`pyinstaller --paths ./venv/lib/python3.11/site-packages/ --add-data="./venv/lib/python3.11/site-packages/pymavlink/message_definitions:message_definitions" --add-data="./venv/lib/python3.11/site-packages/pymavlink:pymavlink" --hidden-import pymavlink --hidden-import engineio.async_drivers.threading --windowed --name fgcs_backend ./app.py`.

+A security hardening change was introduced with iOS 10, macOS Sierra, watchOS 3, and tvOS 10.
+Code signing no longer allows any file in an app bundle to have an extended attribute containing a resource fork or Finder info.
+Therefore, the following error will appear:
+Error while signing the bundle: codesign command [...] resource fork, Finder information, or similar detritus not allowed For more information, see [Apple's Developer Website Answers on security hardening changes](https://developer.apple.com/library/archive/qa/qa1940/_index.html).

+Still in the radio directory, execute the following command:
+`xattr -cr <path_to_/dist/fgcs_backend.app>`
+Delete `radio/build` and `radio/dist`
+Rebuild.
+This will sign the bundle successfully and create the `dist/fgcs_backend.app/` folder.

 ## Frontend

 After compiling the backend, place the contents of `radio/dist/fgcs_backend` into a folder in `gcs/extras`.
 Then from within the `gcs` folder run `yarn build`.